-Students found to be guilty of acts of academic dishonesty (including but not limited to sharing coursework with a classmate, presenting the work of another's as their own, copying from sources without documentation, purchasing papers, copying another's work, and gaining access to quiz and/or test answers prior to taking the quiz/test) are subject to college policy as found in the Highlander Guide.
+Students found to be guilty of acts of academic dishonesty (including but not limited to sharing coursework with a classmate, presenting the work of another's as their own, copying from sources without documentation, purchasing papers, utilizing AI to create portions or full drafts of essays, copying another's work, and gaining illegitimate access to quiz/exam passwords and/or quiz/exam questions or answers prior to taking the assessment) are subject to college policy as found in the Highlander Guide.
 In addition, in this class, students are subject to the following discipline:

-- First Offense: Warning & report to MCC's Discipline Coordinator - Second Offense: failing grade on the assignment & report to MCC's Discipline Coordinator - Third Offense: failing grade in the course & report to MCC's Discipline Coordinator
+- First Offense: Warning & failing grade on the assignment. - Second Offense: failing grade on the assignment & report to MCC's Discipline Coordinator - Third Offense: failing grade in the course & report to MCC's Discipline Coordinator